RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 <b>This folder shows effects, risks, and origins around the Amber Heard Case Study.

 Social effects clearly show in these files and can be correlated to the data science.
 <b>Not only did we do this study thinking we can try to save a life, but we can also use this study to help other victims.

+ Through this folder, an understanding of how multiple layers and companies are used in the private sector can be used for social media and online, escalating and originating to in-person disinformation/influence operations

 Notice initial files on <a href="https://go.recordedfuture.com/hubfs/reports/cta-2019-0930.pdf">Private Sector Disinformation Operations</a> from Recorded Future and <a href="https://gadgets360.com/social-networking/news/devumi-a-firm-that-sells-fake-twitter-followers-to-be-probed-by-new-york-attorney-general-1805985">Devumi</a> bots - where public figures had millions of false followers.

 We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
 We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.</b>

 However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.

- Through this folder, an understanding of how multiple layers and companies are used in the private sector can be used for social media and online, escalating and originating to in-person disinformation/influence operations.

 Far more can be interpreted from these folders and files.
 We are still researching, looking for reverse engineering of origins.
   - To understand the devestating effect of disinformation/influence operations, you can see the "<a href="https://www.scribd.com/document/498883211/Amber-Heard-vs-Johnny-Depp-Bots-21st-Century-Story">Amber Heard Book Background Study JD & Bots Story Case</a>" file to see that she's been destroyed and threatened.